citahub/first-forever-demo/README.md

 - [MemoList](https://github.com/cryptape/first-forever-demo/tree/develop/src/containers/List/index.jsx)
 - [Memo](https://github.com/cryptape/first-forever-demo/tree/develop/src/containers/Show/index.jsx)

-All above are just traditional webapp development, and next we are going to dapp development.
+All above are just traditional webapp development, and next we are going to DApp development.

 ## 3. cita-sdk.js

-This step instructs how to have a Dapp running on CITA.
+This step instructs how to have a DApp running on CITA.

-The Dapp interacts with CITA by the `cita-sdk.js` and details of `cita` can be accessed at [@cryptape/cita-sdk](https://www.npmjs.com/package/@cryptape/cita-sdk)
+The DApp interacts with CITA by the `cita-sdk.js` and details of `cita` can be accessed at [@cryptape/cita-sdk](https://www.npmjs.com/package/@cryptape/cita-sdk)

 In order to use cita-sdk.js, add cita-sdk as other packages by yarn `yarn add @cryptape/cita-sdk`, and then instantiate `cita` in `src/cita-sdk.js`.